 The most effective rods are the vertically-driven earth rods.
 They are used in small area substations or when there is low soil resistivity condition.

 An earth rod effectiveness is tested by placing a current probe around the conductor going to the earth or the ground rod.
 If there is a flaw, the current flow is visible on the conductor (leakage current).

-Standard driven rods or copper-clad rods are common used as grounding devices.
-These are made of relatively low carbon steel are 8 to 10 feet long, and have 254 Microns as per UL Standard.
+Standard driven rods or copper-clad rods are commonly used as grounding devices.
+They are made of relatively low carbon steel, are 8 to 10 feet long, and have 254 Microns as per UL Standard.
 NEC mandates that that driven rod must be at least 8 feet in length, and it must be in direct contact with the soil.

 These thin copper plates are placed in direct contact with the earth under poles or supplementing counterpoises.
 NEC advises that these plates should have at least 2 ft. of surface area exposed to the surrounding soil.
 The ferrous materials must be at least .20 inches thick.
 The non-ferrous materials (copper) need a thickness of only .060 inches.
 These should be buried at least 30 inches below grade level.
 The surface area of grounding plates increases over a driven rod; the zone of influence is relatively small.
 The zone of influence of a grounding plate can be as small as 17 inches.

 Ufer Ground or Concrete Encased Electrodes for surface and surroundings